UltraMessaging/um_troubleshoot/README.md

 enter it yourself to verify that the results match this document.

-Some of the analysis steps below involve using the Unix shell commands, line "egrep" "tail", and "vim" (text editor).
+Some of the analysis steps below involve using the Unix shell commands, like "egrep" "tail", and "vim" (text editor).
-You may use a different tool set, but it will be easier to follow the steps if your tools support regular expressions.
+You may use a different tool set, but it will be easier to follow the steps if your tools support regular expression searches.

 It is not necessary to have Ultra Messaging installed to perform these analysis steps.
-You will be looking at text log files and using the wireshark application.

 # MONITORING DATA